Cheap Removals: How to Save Money on your Move

 Timings are crucial

 The timing of your move is crucial to the price.
 Although you may not expect it, the removals industry is seasonal.
 The cheapest time to move in the UK is between January and March.
-Furthermore you should also try to avoid moving on weekends, school holidays and bank holidays.
+Furthermore, you should try to avoid moving on weekends, school holidays and bank holidays.
 This is the case year round so be sure to plan in advance to avoid paying a premium price.

-Time is money – the cliche is true.
 The earlier you start to plan something the more you will save.
 You won’t be pressured into whatever is left.
 The same is true for how long you are able to wait, if you need to get things fast then you’ll likely pay more than being flexible with the delivery time.

 Split a container or lorry